 Gastherm Update for Gasworks and Solvgas

 As of 2022 there is renewed interest in programs Gasworks and Solvgas, that use Gastherm as their thermodynamic data source.
-A significant issue is the absence of most digital records of the enthalpy, entropy, and heat capacity data that were used to compute log K's for the gases.
+A significant issue is the absence of most digital records of the enthalpy, entropy, heat capacity, and volume data that were used to compute log K's for the gases, solids, and liquids.
 If log K's within Gastherm are to be modified, added to, or improved upon, then these data are essential

 Here we document the construction of a new Gastherm database, and the source data used.
 While the sources of data for the 1990 version are freely available, all must be recompiled from scratch into digital form.
 The first step is to construct a new database that will run with the already existing software.
 We can then compare the results of simulations that are run using the new data, and the 1990 version, using identical initial conditions and parameters for both